amadonavarrete/soc-playbook/playbooks/phishing.md

 In addition to the general steps and guidance in the incident response plan:

 1. **Restore affected systems to trusted state**
-   - Reimage compromised endpoints or restore from known-good backups to ensure removal of phishing-related malware.
+   - Restore from known-good backups to ensure removal of phishing-related malware.
 2. **Re-enable user accounts with updated credentials**
    - After confirming no ongoing compromise, reinstate affected accounts with enforced password changes and MFA validation.
 3. **Validate system integrity and functionality**
-   - Perform post-restoration checks, including log reviews and endpoint scans, to verify clean state and operational readiness.
-   - Conduct basic functionality tests to confirm no service disruptions remain.
 4. **Monitor for recurrence or residual indicators**
    - Maintain increased monitoring of involved accounts, endpoints, and domains for a defined period.
 5. **Document recovery actions and update incident ticket**
    - Record all recovery steps, outcomes, and verification details to close out the incident formally.
-   - Ensure documentation is reviewed and approved by the IR team or SOC lead.

 --------------